jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 * Flashcards that show a vignette, key symptoms, diagnosis, treatment, and high yield facts.
 * Covers about 140 bacteria, viruses, fungi, protozoa, and helminths.
-* You can underline and annotate key facts
+* You can underline and annotate key facts.
+As with annotating any boards review source, be careful not to add too much.
+It's okay to add a small table contrasting against other bugs, but be careful to not add low-yield random facts that will clutter the card.

-## Videos
+# Learn From Videos

 * YouTube is a treasure trove of focused topical videos.
   * Each module, create a playlist and add videos as you come across them.